Nicoman55/NicElectricityLamps/README.md

 ```

 Where `BasePower` is 5W, `IntensityFactor` is the current intensity value, and `RangeFactor` is `range / 15`.
 Minimum consumption is 1W when the light is on, 0W when off.

 ---

+### Power Warning
+The intensity and range labels turn **red** and a warning message appears when the total power consumption of the light exceeds the available capacity of the connected power source.

+---